arista-channel/acws/docs/b_wireless/b04_lab.md

     ???+ quote "Example Output"

         ```yaml
-        Arista CCS-710P-12
+                Arista CCS-710P-16P
-        Hardware version: 11.03
+                Hardware version: 11.02
-        Serial number: WTW22261433
+                Serial number: WTW22220037
-        Hardware MAC address: 2cdd.e9fe.dc0e
+                Hardware MAC address: 2cdd.e9fd.af50
-        System MAC address: 2cdd.e9fe.dc0e
+                System MAC address: 2cdd.e9fd.af50

-        Software image version: 4.31.5M
+                Software image version: 4.34.0F
                 Architecture: i686
-        Internal build version: 4.31.5M-38783123.4315M
+                Internal build version: 4.34.0F-41661064.4340F
-        Internal build ID: a514fb70-598b-4084-975c-4f5978421b10
+                Internal build ID: 8346ed5e-061a-4a70-9c36-b6eee6fc0848
                 Image format version: 3.0
                 Image optimization: Strata-4GB

-        Uptime: 59 minutes
+                Uptime: 2 hours and 5 minutes
-        Total memory: 3952504 kB
+                Total memory: 3952472 kB
-        Free memory: 2408036 kB
+                Free memory: 2193016 kB
         ```

 3. Type `dir` to show the list of files in the `flash:` filesystem.
-You should note that there are some EOS image versions already on the flash storage of the leaf1a switch. `EOS-4.31.5M`, which we are currently using, and `EOS-4.31.6M`, which is our target update version for this lab.
+You should note that there are some EOS image versions already on the flash storage of the leaf1a switch.
+Choose the latest EOS image version which is our target update version for this lab.

     ```yaml
     dir